Kerbalism/Kerbalism/README.rst

 Components don't last forever in the real world.
 This is modeled by a simple system that can trigger failures on arbitrary modules.
-Manufacturing quality can be chosen in the editor, per-component, and improve the MTBF but also require extra cost and mass.
+Manufacturing quality can be chosen in the editor, per-component, and improve the MTBF but also requires extra cost and mass.
 The crew can inspect and repair malfunctioned components.
-Redundancy becomes a key aspect of the design phase.
+Redundancy now becomes a key aspect of the design phase.